-Excise tax payments have been made in certain overseas tax jurisdictions despite the Company's view that it should be exempt.
+Excise tax payments have been made in certain overseas tax jurisdictions despite the Company's view that up to March 31, 2018 it should be exempt.
 These amounts are expected to be recovered in due course, and have therefore been recorded as a non-current receivable (Note 6).
-Should the amounts ultimately not be recovered, they would be expensed in the relevant period.
+Should the amounts ultimately not be recovered, they would be expensed.